 The first of Jesus’s seven signs in the Gospel of John occurs at a wedding celebration.
 When the party runs out of wine, Jesus turns several jars of water into fine wine.
 The only witnesses to the miracle are his mother, his disciples and the servants who brought the water.
 This is a “private” sign in contrast to the very public the second sign in the second half of John 2.
 What is the point of the water-to-wine miracle in John?

 John intends each of the seven signs to point to the fact that Jesus is the Messiah, the son of God (John 20:30-31).
 In this case, the provision of abundant wine at a wedding is a pointer that Jesus is initiating the long-awaited Kingdom of God.

 Jesus “manifest his glory” to his inner circle and they “believed in him” (John 2:11).
-From this point on those who see his miracles will either accept or reject Jesus as the messiah, the respond to his invitation to join the celebration of the wedding, to enter into the Wedding Banquet which is the Kingdom of God.
+From this point on those who see his miracles will either accept or reject Jesus as the messiah, the respond to his invitation to join the celebration of the wedding, to enter the Wedding Banquet which is the Kingdom of God.
 John 3:27-30 makes this theme of the messianic bridegroom more clear.
 John the Baptist returns as a witness and declares that Jesus is the bridegroom and that he was only the “friend of the bridegroom.”

-Yet those who did see the sign believed.
-This is the pattern for the rest of the gospel – seeing the sign and responding properly to the revelation of who Jesus is.
-What other examples of this sort of pattern appear in the rest of John’s gospel?
+Yet those who saw the sign believed.
+This is the pattern for the rest of the gospel: seeing the sign and responding properly to the revelation of who Jesus is.